Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Pyramid scar states in the DH model

-We can also show that the DH model has the pyramid scar states similar to Iadecora and Schecter model \cite{sMark2020,sOmiya2023}.
-The proof is almost the same as in these references.
-The pyramid state is defined by
+We can show that the DH model with the periodic boundary conditions (PBC) has the pyramid scar states similar to those in Refs.~\cite{sMark2020,sOmiya2023}.
+The proof is almost the same as those in these references.
+The pyramid states are defined by